Yorktown Serves Up More Than Just a View!

 Water Street Grille

-Speaking of views, the patios at sister eateries Water Street Grille and Riverwalk Restaurant have some of the best, especially at sunset.
+Speaking of views, the Water Street Grille patio has some of the best, especially at sunset.
 Their streamlined single menu features everything from seafood and brick-oven pizzas to gourmet burgers and pasta.
-We are excited to be one of the first to share some of their brand-new dishes—just unveiled!
-We got a sneak peek (and taste) of them as they were being finalized by the chefs, and you’re going to love them.

 Ben & Jerry’s